 Nuclear reactors undergo a surprisingly simple process to generate power.
 In fact, it’s quite similar to the process for coal-driven plants: Water is heated to make steam, and the steam drives a turbine to produce electricity.
 The key difference is how the heat is created.
 In a nuclear power plant, the heat to make steam is produced through nuclear fission, when an atom is split into two and releases energy.

 The atoms being split in today’s nuclear plants are those of the metal uranium.
 Natural uranium, which is relatively abundant, is a composite of two isotopes: It’s 99.3% uranium-238 and .7% uranium-235.
 “A nuclear reactor can’t operate with natural uranium,” explains Dr. David Brenner, Director of the Center for Radiological Research and a radiation biophysics professor at Columbia University.
 “It has to have a bigger proportion of uranium-235 to operate…uranium-235 is the relevant nuclear fuel.”
 The uranium-235 must be boosted up from its natural .7% concentration to about 3%, through a process called enrichment.
-(Weapons-grade uranium has to be enriched further still, which is why there is so much international concern about which powers have enrichment capabilities, like Iran.)
+(Weapons-grade uranium has to be enriched further still, which is why there is so much international concern about which powers have enrichment capabilities.)

 It’s worth noting that uranium undergoes spontaneous fission all the time, and emits radiation in the process, but it does so at a very slow rate.
 When nuclear power plants induce fission to create heat and energy, they are simply speeding up the process through a “chain reaction” process.
 The enriched uranium is pressed into fuel pellets and placed into thin rods, roughly “the diameter of a pencil and about couple of meters long,” as Dr. Brenner described.